Reflections on the Sunday readings from the Catholic Lectionary for Mass. Includes homilies, sermons, and other thoughts.

 What do you think of when you hear the phrase “Word of God?”
 Long before the Bible came to be, the Word of God was “living and effective.”

+There’s nothing “ordinary” about these days between Christmas and Lent.
 Don’t wait for the next big thing.
-Respond to the grace God gives today.
+Respond to God’s grace today!

 All we have in heaven are relationships.
 That’s why it hurts so much in this life when there is lack of forgiveness and peace.